-ELAR history started in 1941, Jose Lontoc of Taal, Batangas got married to Leonor Rodriguez of Montalban, Rizal ( the eldest daughter of Eulogio “Amang” Rodriguez who served as the Senate President of the Philippines during 1952-1953 and 1953-1963).
-The couple was given a 34 hectare land in Leonor’s hometown and it was then that they ventured to engage in hog-raising to produce pork meat for public markets.
+Our company’s history started in 1941, Jose Lontoc of Taal, Batangas, married Leonor Rodriguez of Montalban, Rizal (daughter of Eulogio “Amang” Rodriguez who served as Senate President of the Philippines in 1952-1953 and in 1953-1963).
+The couple was given a piece of land in Leonor’s hometown and it was then that they thought to engage in hog-raising to produce pork meat for public markets.

 Jose and Leonor Lontoc (c.
 1960) They coined the name for their enterprise by getting the initials of their surnames, “L” and “R,” and turning it into a word, thus ELAR was born.
 It was only natural for them to try to roast some pigs for the family, as it was, and still is, a Filipino tradition to have lechon at special family celebrations.
 It turned out so well that later, relatives and friends clamored for more.
 By word of mouth, the popularity of the lechon by ELAR spread and the demand from customers had to be met.

 Through the years, Jose and Leonor perfected the roasting of the lechon aided by their passion for cooking.
 They discovered that the best lechon was produced by a combination of having the appropriate breed of pig, the proper feeding and caring for the pig, the method of slaughtering and dressing, and most importantly, the roasting.
 Jose, an engineer by profession, developed a mechanized system of roasting which turns the pig over the charcoal at a specified speed (depending on the size of the pig) to assure even cooking and avoid over- and under cooking.
 So in 1972, they formalized Elar Lechon which promised the best-tasting lechon to its growing customer base.